-Note: Not all courses are offered every semester, and new courses may be added at any time.
+Note: PSYC 670 is a prerequisite for the other I/O Courses.
+Not all courses are offered every semester, and new courses may be added at any time.
 Check the schedule of classes, for the latest offerings.

 LAPT/EDUC 602: Instructional Systems Development